Riding the Demon: Music, Love and Addiction

 Passion is such a hard master.
 It is exhausting and hard to control.
 As an artist who is today romantically involved with another artist, it is of paramount interest to me how to sustain the creativity and passion and not cross over into the dangerous territory of addiction or destruction.
 It’s one of the first questions I asked my partner, Stevie, the first day I met him at Roger’s house when we were working on a cover of one of Roger’s songs: when there’s so much intimacy and passion in making music together, how exactly do you stop from letting those relationships cross the line – and ultimately blow up?
 Actually, I’ve asked quite a few musicians that over the years, and none of them has ever had a good answer.

 There are some people who say that Heart was never the same after the Wil-shers broke up and Roger was kicked out (and Derosier and Fossen left): the song-writing wasn’t as good, the performances less compelling, the guitar work serviceable, but not brilliant.
 It’s a curious thing, this tension that creates such good material, but ultimately self destructs in its inherent instability.
 It’s not a new thing in rock and roll, or even in art as a whole.
 The list of highly creative (and dead before their time) artists in almost every field is lengthy – from Andy Warhol to Amy Winehouse.
 Power couple lineups, like Fleetwood Mac and Heart, have inevitably imploded.
 An alliance between true artistic and intellectual equals, as it seems to have been between Nancy and Roger, or Ann and Michael, is rare.
-I have that today my partner, and I cherish and guard our creative flame.
+I have that today with my partner, Stevie, and I cherish and guard our creative flame.
 While it burns, incredible and beautiful things are created out of the fire.

 I am glad (heartened?) that Ann and Nancy Wilson have survived and are still writing and performing.
 For that matter, so are Roger Fisher, Mike Derosier, and Steve Fossen.
 This early lineup of Heart was, in my opinion, the most creative and dynamic group of artists in rock and roll.
 It was liquid rocket fuel, propelling them all to fame quickly on a flame that was brilliant, but ultimately unsustainable.
 Front and center for me in this book is the fact that the women who fronted Heart were nothing short of amazing, and they have survived the crucible of their fame.
 Their musical talent and work ethic were and are to be admired by any musician, male or female.
 Artistic talent, especially when mixed with love and addiction, sometimes comes with a hefty price tag.
 I’m not sure the Wilson sisters have mastered their demons, but they certainly accomplished things few women in rock have before them or since.
 And they lived to tell the tale.

 If you are in a creative endeavor with someone you love, I’d love to hear your feedback on how you manage that tension below.
 Creating art and music is an amazing aphrodisiac, and I’d like to hear your tips on how to manage the process and harness the passion without letting it consume you or having it blow up.
+I have a vested interest in the subject.